barthollomew/gSheetsToAnki/README.md

-# Importing Flashcards from Google Sheets into Anki
+# Bulk import flashcards from Google Sheets into Anki

 This is a Python script that reads a Google Sheets file and imports the flashcards into Anki.
 It uses the `gspread` library to read the Google Sheets file and the `anki-connect` library to create the Anki flashcards.